Jeff Bonar Case

 Former Flagstaff police officer Jeff Bonar appeared in court with his attorney Marc J. Victor of The Attorneys For Freedom Law Firm.
 Bonar was charged with punching Marissa Morris in the face while serving an arrest warrant on Morris.
 Bonar attempted to arrest Morris because he thought she had an outstanding warrant.
 Morris resisted arrest, telling Bonar in the video that the warrant had been cleared.
 Bonar then allegedly punched her twice in the face as the two struggled.

-At the news conference, alongside his attorney Marc J. Victor of the Attorneys For Freedom Law Firm, Bonar made his first public statements on the matter.
+At the news conference, alongside his attorney Marc J. Victor of The Attorneys For Freedom Law Firm, Bonar made his first public statements on the matter.
 Bonar’s argument has been that he was kicked in the groin and assaulted by the woman, Marissa Morris.

 The punch was not excessive given the totality of the circumstances, Victor and Bonar said.